 We all know that security breaches grab the headlines.
 When a big brand gets hacked and loses all sorts of confidential information, it can be unnerving.
-But, truthfully, the amount of confidential information that gets passed to and from mobile devices everyday is overwhelming.
+But, truthfully, the amount of sensitive information that gets passed to and from mobile devices every day is overwhelming.
 Patient records, financial information, proprietary government content, enterprise intellectual property, and more are all being passed back and forth even as you read this sentence.

 Have you paid a bill with your smartphone lately?
 You are proving the high success rate of mobile security.